hazelcast/hazelcast/hazelcast-documentation/src/ClusteredJMX.md

         type: simple
 ```

-You should put the .yml file under the extensions folder in your New Relic installation.
-If extensions folder does not exists, please create one.
+You should put the `.yml` file under the `extensions` folder in your New Relic installation.
+If that folder does not exist, please create one.

-After you set your extension, you can attach New Relic java agent and start Management Center like the following,
+After you set your extension, you can attach New Relic Java agent and start Management Center as shown below.

 ```
 java -javaagent:/path/to/newrelic.jar -Dhazelcast.mc.jmx.enabled=true -Dhazelcast.mc.jmx.port=9999 -jar mancenter-3.3.jar
 ```

-After all if everything is correct and pulled logging level to finer, you should some logs like below in the newrelic_agent.log which is located in logs folder in your New Relic installation.
+Once started and if your logging level is set as FINER, you should see the logs  similar to below in the file `newrelic_agent.log`, which is located at `logs` folder in your New Relic installation.

 ```
 Jun 5, 2014 14:18:43 +0300 [72696 62] com.newrelic.agent.jmx.JmxService FINE: JMX Service : querying MBeans (1)